-Advanced invasive and non-invasive cardiac and pulmonary diagnostic procedures, to include but not be limited to: cardiac catheterization, electrophysiology, echocardiography, stress testing, pulmonary studies and sleep studies, explored in depth.
-(3 hrs. lecture)
+Advanced invasive and non-invasive cardiac and pulmonary diagnostic procedures, to include but not be limited to: cardiac catheterization, electrophysiology, echocardiography, stress testing, pulmonary studies and sleep studies, explored in dept echocardiography, stress testing, pulmonary studies and sleep studies, explored in depth.
+(3 hrs.
+Lect.)